takinabradley/component-classnames/README.md

 />
 ```

-Something that's probably more useful though, if a little more complex to pull off, is the ability to overwrite things like a 'selected' property.
+Something that's probably more useful though, is the ability to overwrite conditional styles that are placed on an element from inside a component from the outside:

 ```jsx
 import cssModule from "./Component.module.css";